mkht/DHCPClient-PS/README.md

 * **`-Timeout`**  [byte]
 Specifies how long seconds to wait until a response is received.
 Default: 10

+* **`-LongPoll`**  [switch]
+By default, only the first response received will output.
+If this switch is specified, it will wait until the timeout period and output all responses received.
+This is useful to check whether there are multiple DHCP servers in a subnet.

+* **`-NoXidFilter`**  [switch]
+By default, when the transaction ID of a received packet does not match the ID of an sent packet, it is discarded.
+If this switch is specified, packets whose IDs do not match will also be output.

 #### Outputs
 [DhcpPacket](#About-DhcpPacket-class) object